Hot products, big profits

 A woman is designing a DIY t-shirt.

-Want to print a picture on a shirt at home without fancy machines or a full-blown studio setup?
+Want to print a picture on a shirt at home without specialized equipment?
 These DIY tricks let you whip up a custom t-shirt right from your kitchen table.

 Iron-on transfers with transfer paper

 The classic DIY method.
-Iron-on transfers are simple, beginner-friendly, and work well for making your own shirts using just a regular inkjet printer and specific transfer paper.
+Iron-on transfers are simple, beginner-friendly, and work well using just a regular inkjet printer and specific transfer paper.
+Use light transfer paper for pastel or white shirts, or dark paper for dark fabrics.

-Your design will look bold and opaque, with a slightly plastic-y texture that softens after a couple of washes.
-It’s great for logos, text, or printing full-color photos.
+Your design will look bold and opaque, with a slightly plastic-like texture that softens after a couple of washes.
+Great for logos, text, or printing full-color photos.

 • Best for: Cotton or poly-blend t-shirts, light or dark.